Skip to contents

 • hue: greys, greens, teals, blues, purples, fucshias, reds, oranges, yellows, browns

-• shade: dark, normal, light, lighter
+• tone: dark, normal, light, pale

 The "aboriginal" variant supports: